stoermelder/vcvrack-packgamma/README.md

 The PackGamma plugin gives you some modules for [VCV Rack](https://www.vcvrack.com) using Lance Putnam's [Gamma DSP library](https://github.com/LancePutnam/Gamma).

 Currently these modules are purely experimental.
 Please expect breaking changes at any time.
+Nightly builds of the latest commit can be downloaded [here](https://github.com/stoermelder/vcvrack-packgamma/releases/tag/Nightly).

 ## Building